cucapra/chazz/README.md

 There is also a `chazz start` command, which is like `chazz ssh` in that it ensures that there's a running instance, but it does not *also* attempt to connect with SSH.

 Use the `--ami` option to choose a specific AMI ID to connect to or launch.
+As a shorthand, you can also use `-iN` to choose the `N`th image---for example, `chazz -i1 list` will show instances using the second image in our built-in list.